wragge/dfat-documents-web/_volumes/volume-26-australia-and-papua-new-guinea-1966-1969/201-minute-besley-to-galvin.md

 ---
+doc_date: '1968-06-24'
+doc_num: 201
+doc_order: 201
+naa_refs:
+- naa_barcode: 0
+  naa_control_symbol: ''
+  naa_series: A452
+  reference: '[NAA: A452, 1968/1573]'
-title: "201 Minute, Besley To Galvin"
+title: Minute, Besley To Galvin
-volume: "Volume 26: Australia and Papua New Guinea, 1966–1969"
+vol_full_title: 'Volume 26: Australia and Papua New Guinea, 1966–1969'
-doc_id: 9709
 vol_id: 26
-doc_date: 1968-06-24
+vol_title: 'Volume 26: Australia and Papua New Guinea, 1966–1969'
 ---

-# 201 Minute, Besley To Galvin

 Canberra, 24 June 1968

  **U.N.D.P.
 Special Fund projects**

-The substance of your minute (folio 78)1 was discussed briefly at the Senior Officers’ meeting this morning.
+The substance of your minute (folio 78)[1](#f1) was discussed briefly at the Senior Officers’ meeting this morning.

 2\.
 The question of the international aid as such was considered and two broad bases emerged.
 Namely:—